Opera launches a ‘gaming browser’ with Twitch integration – TechCrunch

-“You’re probably asking, ‘what is a gaming browser?’ ” Opera PM Maciek Kocemba says in the opening of the Opera GX introduction video.
+“You’re probably asking, ‘what is a gaming browser?,’ ” Opera PM Maciej Kocemba says in the opening of the Opera GX introduction video.
 Fair enough.
-My first thought when the Norwegian browser company mentioned the concept to me was something akin Google Stadia, with remote game streaming.
+My first thought when the Norwegian browser company mentioned the concept to me was something akin to Google Stadia, with remote game streaming.

 Turns out a gaming browser — in this instance at least — is more about providing a custom browser for PC gamers, rather than a browser that does the heavy lifting for gaming itself.
-Instead, the system is more interest in minimizing system requirements as gamers game.
+Instead, the system is more interested in minimizing system requirements as gamers game.

 The browser’s central feature is the GX Control panel, which lets users determine how much of the system’s CPU and RAM are allotted to the browser.
 The idea being that gamers can, say, stream content from Twitch while playing, without slowing their computer to a crawl.